marimeryboh/Aeropolis_297281/README.md

 **Main Findings**

 1.⁠ ⁠**Linear Regression** achieved a balanced trade-off between simplicity, computational efficiency, and predictive performance.
-Emerging as the best model.
+Which emerged as the best model.

 2.⁠ ⁠While **Gradient Boosting** and **Random Forest** demonstrated slightly higher train-set performance, Linear Regression performed equivalently or better on the test set, ensuring its robustness against overfitting.